with Napoleon Chagnon!

 - But already in the 1990s, Napoleon Chagnon was responding to anonymous, malicious criticisms, and beginning to lump those together with the civil critiques of Ferguson, Sahlins, and Wolf, casting all critique as “politically correct” and opposed to science.

-- Fast-forward to 2013 and the empirical, methodological, and theoretical critiques are just as unknown to the public as in the 1990s.
-The response to Patrick Tierney’s Darkness in El Dorado (2000) erases this history from public and anthropological memory, and ironically rescues Napoleon Chagnon.
+- Fast-forward to 2013 and the empirical, methodological, and theoretical critiques were just as unknown to the public as in the 1990s.
+The response to Patrick Tierney’s Darkness in El Dorado (2000) erased this history from public and anthropological memory, and ironically rescued Napoleon Chagnon.

 Which is all to say that by the 1990s, the empirical, methodological, and theoretical challenges to Napoleon Chagnon had made him an outlier for anthropology.
 There were still skirmishes, to be sure, but they were side issues, not of major import for developing better ways to understand humanity.
 Napoleon Chagnon remained popular, but was irrelevant for anthropology.

-The soundtrack is Prince’s 1999.
+The soundtrack for the elaboration below is Prince’s 1999 (cassette version, of course).
 The album was released in 1982, the same year as Europe and the People Without History.
 Eric Wolf passed away in 1999.
-Throwing a party is perhaps our best response to anthropology’s apocalypse (although see Black Swan Anthropology Lessons for thoughts on anthropology links).
+Throwing a party is perhaps our best response to anthropology’s apocalypse.

-Because if Michel-Rolph Trouillot is correct that “anthropology’s future depends largely on its ability to contest the Savage slot and the thématique that constructs this slot” (Global Transformations 2003:9), then 2013 got off to a pretty miserable start.
+Because if Michel-Rolph Trouillot is correct that “anthropology’s future depends largely on its ability to contest the Savage slot and the thématique that constructs this slot” (Global Transformations 2003:9), then 2013 was a miserable year.

 I was dreaming when I wrote this